AdobeDocs/commerce-merchant-services.en/help/experience-platform-connector/events.md

 >[!NOTE]
 >
->All storefront events include the `identityMap` field, which is a unique identifier of the person.
+>All events include the [`identityMap`](https://experienceleague.adobe.com/docs/experience-platform/xdm/field-groups/profile/identitymap.html) field, which includes the shopper's email address and ECID.
+By including this profile data in each event, you do not need a separate user account-specific import from Adobe Commerce.

 ### addToCart